 An annual separation and remoteness allowance of $10,015 up to $ 20,825, depending on the community of assignment and if you have dependents, is available to everyone.

-An annual retention premium of between $5,500 and $9,000 is awarded to teachers with Québec qualifications and professional staff, as well as certain administrators who are beneficiaries of the JBNQA.
+An annual retention premium of between $5,500 and $9,000 is awarded to teachers with Québec qualifications, professional staff, and all managers who meet the requirements of their specific job.

 For those who have made the decision to join our team, and move to Nunavik for work, you have 3 round trips to your point of departure per school year for you and your dependents.
 The employee may also choose not to use one of his/her trips and transfer it to a family member or friend to visit.